itslauhere/COGS118A_Final_Project/README.md

 ---

-## **How to Reproduce the Experiments**
+## **Reproducing the Experiments**

-1. Download datasets and place them in the `data/` folder, or upload them manually when running the notebooks in Google Colab.
+1. Download the datasets from UCI and place them into the `data/` directory, or upload them manually if using Colab.
-2. Open the desired notebook from the `notebooks/` directory.
+2. Open any of the notebooks in the `notebooks/` directory.
-3. Adjust file paths as needed or mount Google Drive.
+3. Adjust dataset paths or mount Google Drive as needed.
-4. Run all cells to perform preprocessing, hyperparameter tuning, training, and evaluation.
+4. Execute the notebook to reproduce preprocessing, model training, hyperparameter tuning, and evaluation.
-5. Generated plots and summaries will be saved to the `plots/` and `results/` directories.
+5. Plots and summary files will be generated automatically and saved in `plots/` and `results/`.

 ---

-## **Summary of Findings**

-* Nonlinear models (SVM-RBF, Random Forest, MLP) outperform Logistic Regression across all tasks.
-* Random Forest shows high stability across EEG datasets; SVM performs best on the Parkinson’s dataset.
-* Training size significantly affects performance, especially for SVM and MLP.
-* Cross-validation is a reliable predictor of test accuracy, except in small datasets such as Parkinson’s.

-A complete discussion of these findings is provided in the report.

----

 ## **Final Report**

-The full NeurIPS-style report is located in:
+The complete report, formatted in the NeurIPS template, is available at:

 ```
 /report/COGS118A_Final_Report.pdf
 ```

-It includes detailed methodology, results, plots, and interpretations.

 ---

 ## **References**

-* Caruana, R., & Niculescu-Mizil, A. (2006). *An Empirical Comparison of Supervised Learning Algorithms.* ICML.
+Caruana, R., & Niculescu-Mizil, A. (2006). *An Empirical Comparison of Supervised Learning Algorithms.* ICML.
-* Breiman, L. (2001). *Random Forests.* Machine Learning.
+Breiman, L. (2001). *Random Forests.* Machine Learning.
-* Pedregosa et al. (2011). *Scikit-Learn: Machine Learning in Python.* JMLR.
+Pedregosa et al. (2011). *Scikit-Learn: Machine Learning in Python.* JMLR.
-* UCI Machine Learning Repository Datasets.
+UCI Machine Learning Repository.